Skip to Main Content

 LAW 203 Legal Writing

-LAW 111Civil Litigation Search General Law Books
+LAW 202Legal Interviewing, Negotiating and Advocacy Search General Law Books and Articles

-LAW 212 Advanced Litigation Search General Law Books
+LAW 212 Advanced Litigation Search General Law Books and Articles

-LAW 236 Advanced Tort and Insurance Law Search General Law Books
+LAW 236 Advanced Tort and Insurance Law Search General Law Books and Articles

 Course Reserves + Scanning Requests